matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 There may be instances when equipment is replaceable but remains assigned to the work of art as a legal stipulation in the acquisition agreement and is therefore not useable in any other installation.

-Equipment dedicated to a group of works: a group of works may depend on a particular make and model of equipment or technology that is becoming increasingly rare.
+A group of works may depend on a particular make and model of equipment or technology that is becoming increasingly rare.
 In such cases you may wish to reserve the use of this equipment for this group of works.
 </div>